miheslkivi/pac-person-freespace/README.md

 Currently no configuration file where keys / buttons could be set.
 If compiling from source, the file "toplevel.cpp" has keys.
 Search for string "actions.insert" and setting up keys is as easy as any config file could be.

+Default data file directory is now

+../pac-person-freespace-0.9.1/filesforbin/

+It is near beginning of main.cpp, if it needs to be altered.
+May be easiest to rename directory if there is a problem.

 ---------------------------------------

 With further developments, probably lots can be done with performance.
 OpenGL use is unclear.
 Might be better to try Vulkan?